Audacious' open source license?

 Personally I think you guys should switch back to the GPL, and on top of that, go hardcore with the GPLv3.

-RE: Audacious' open source license? - Added by Ariadne Conill over 3 years ago
+RE: Audacious' open source license? - Added by Ariadne Conill about 4 years ago

 It is possible to relicense software if all relevant copyright holders agree to it.